01Obsidian

 Store signed binary data directly in the blockchain.
 Up to 8KB per message across 10 parallel lanes, with 100 MB of aggregate capacity per slot and standard RPC retrieval.

 A data blob on Obsidian is a signed message containing arbitrary binary data.
-Unlike smart contract storage, blobs don't execute code—they commit your data into canonical chain history with archive-backed retrieval.
+Unlike smart contract storage, blobs do not execute code.
+They commit your data into canonical chain history with archive-backed retrieval.

 Message = {